Alchemist-X/howcryptoworksbook/Chapter_10_Hyperliquid.md

 To become an active validator, each participant must self-delegate at least 10,000 HYPE tokens.
 Active validators earn the right to produce blocks and receive rewards based on their total delegated stake.

 Validators can charge delegators a commission on earned rewards.
-However, to protect delegators from exploitation, commission increases are strictly limited, validators can only raise their commission if the new rate remains at or below 1%.
+However, to protect delegators from exploitation, commission increases are strictly limited: validators can only raise their commission if the new rate remains at or below 1%.
 This prevents validators from attracting large amounts of stake with low commissions, then dramatically increasing fees to take advantage of unsuspecting delegators.

 One-day delegation locks and seven-day unstaking periods balance validator commitment with capital liquidity, though these parameters create their own trade-offs between security and flexibility.